Clear House Accountants

 Step 2 Selection of Crypto exchange with IEO platform

 It is better to explore all the existing options to identify the most compatible crypto exchange for your IEO.
 It is probable that you may not like the most famous of the exchanges for your idea.
-This can be due to security concerns and the fee structure.
+This can be due to security concerns and the fee structure.ย

 Step 3 Exchange membership registration and approval

 The last step to launch an IEO is to register with a reputable crypto exchange, you can do this using an IEO platform like Binance.
-The process will be completed through the following steps for secure membership.
+The process will be completed through the following steps to secure membership.

 • Submit the registration form along with all the required data regarding you and the project you want to launch